Skip to main content

 Fix:

-2. Confirm JMX remote access is enabled — check that -Dcom.sun.management.jmxremote.port=1099 is in JAVA_OPTIONS or start.d/jmx-remote.ini
+2. Confirm remote JMX is enabled - check that -Dcom.sun.management.jmxremote.port=1099 is in JAVA_OPTIONS or start.d/jmx-remote.ini.

-3. Verify the JMX port matches between Jetty config and scraper's OTEL_JMX_SERVICE_URL
+3. Verify the port matches between Jetty and the scraper's OTEL_JMX_SERVICE_URL.

 Only JVM metrics, no Jetty metrics

-Cause: Jetty's jmx module is not enabled, so Jetty components are not registered as MBeans.
+Cause: Jetty's jmx module is not enabled, so its components are not registered as MBeans.

 Fix:

-2. In Docker, use the custom Dockerfile that runs --add-module=jmx during build
+2. In Docker, use the custom Dockerfile that runs --add-module=jmx at build time.

 Session metrics missing